Weight Decay Improves Language Model Plasticity: Discussion and Concluding Remarks

 The trade-offs we show mean that, in practice, the benefits of increased plasticity must be weighed against other effects that may depend on model size, training duration, and other parameters of the training setup.
-In heavily overtrained scenarios or for very large models trained for many steps \cite{singh2025openai,comanici2025gemini,anthropic2025system}, the benefits of markedly lower pretraining validation loss may outweigh those of plasticity.
-In addition, weight decay's diverse roles in training dynamics -- from plasticity (shown in this work) to optimization, training stability, convergence rate, and overfitting \cite{hoffmann2022training,andriushchenko2023whywd,kosson2025weight} -- adds further complexity to model training decisions.
+In heavily overtrained scenarios or for very large models trained for many steps \citep{singh2025openai,comanici2025gemini,anthropic2025system}, the benefits of markedly lower pretraining validation loss may outweigh those of plasticity.
+In addition, weight decay's diverse roles in training dynamics -- from plasticity (shown in this work) to optimization, training stability, convergence rate, and overfitting \citep{hoffmann2022training,andriushchenko2023whywd,kosson2025weight} -- adds further complexity to model training decisions.
 Its optimal value for one objective can conflict with that for another, as observed when optimizing for pretraining versus downstream performance.
 A single weight decay value may not satisfy multiple objectives, requiring weighing trade-offs and prioritizing objectives.

 Future work may investigate in more detail the trade-offs between stability and plasticity, and the extent to which our results hold in large-model and heavily overtrained scenarios.
-They may also investigate the role of weight decay in model plasticity for foundation models beyond language (e.g., multimodal foundation models) and for other downstream desiderata (e.g., safety alignment).

-Taken together, the findings in this work cast light on the complexity of hyperparameter tuning throughout the training process of modern language models and the multifaceted role that a single optimization hyperparameter plays in shaping model behavior.
+They may also investigate the role of weight decay in model plasticity for foundation models beyond language (e.g., vision and multimodal foundation models) and for other downstream desiderata (beyond CoT reasoning, language understanding and commonsense reasoning, and safety alignment).
+Taken together, the findings in this work cast light on the importance of model plasticity, the complexity of hyperparameter tuning throughout the training process of modern language models, and the multifaceted role that a single optimization hyperparameter plays in shaping model behavior.